cyberchancer/linux_in-memory_shellcode-detonation_PoC/README.md

 # In-Memory Shellcode Detonator

-A minimalist Linux x86_64 loader that allocates RWX memory and executes raw shellcode entirely in memory, no disk artifacts, no staging files.
+A proof-of-concept Linux x86_64 loader that allocates RWX memory and executes raw shellcode entirely in memory, no disk artifacts, no staging files.

 ---